 Has Anything Rusted?

 NO!
-I get this question a lot on the channel.
+I get this question a lot on the YouTube channel.

-I have been able to keep my scooters in the garage.
-However, we’ve moved, and I decided to leave it under a very high carport that doesn’t totally protect it, and I keep it in a place where the torrential downpours come off of the house & inundate the area.
-I wanted the GTS to get wet plenty, so for the last 4.5 months, it’s been getting gulf coast rain.
+I have been able to keep my scooters in the garage for the first year.
+However, when we moved, I decided to leave it under a very high carport that doesn’t totally protect it.
+I keep it in a place where the torrential downpours come off of the house & inundate the area.
+I wanted the GTS to get wet for this conversation, so for the last 4.5 months, it’s been getting gulf coast rain.
 The only rust is on my GoPro camera connector.

 My Vespa GTS 300 has no rust at 15 months in.